pancevac/ytsc-extension/README.md

-# Firefox extension for YouTube comments search
+# Browser extension for YouTube comments search

 Simple plugin for searching YouTube video comments by keywords.